pantheon-systems/documentation/source/docs/guides/terminus-drupal-site-management.md

 ---
 title: Using Terminus to Create and Update Drupal Sites on Pantheon
-description: Using Terminus, learn how to create and update new Drupal sites from the CLI.
+description: Using Terminus, learn how to create and update new Drupal sites from the command line.
 draft: true
 test: yes